 This dialog shows you the RealTracks that best match the genre, tempo, feel of your song.
 The list is displayed from best to worst.
-For example, if you have a Jazz Ballad style loaded (tempo 60), the list will show Jazz RealTracks that will work well at a tempo of 60 at the top of the list.
+For example, if you have a jazz ballad style loaded (tempo 60), the list will show jazz RealTracks that will work well at a tempo of 60 at the top of the list.

-To add a "best" RealTracks to any track, right-click on the use the track radio button.
+To add a "best' RealTracks to a track, right-click on that track button.
 You will then see menu items for "All" RealTracks, "Chording" RealTracks, and "Soloist" RealTracks.